Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Application

 The results are reported for the two directional causalities AMY $\rightarrow$ mOFC and mOFC $\rightarrow$ AMY.
 The first line of each graph in Figure \ref{CLUSTERS_SIGN} represents the results related to the overall statistic and each following line represents the results related to each scale corresponding to the frequency bands respectively around $64$, $32$, $16$ and $8$Hz.

 The number of tests provided by the proposed method is basically proportional to the number of time points.
-To circumvent the multiple testing problem, a solution that seems suitable is the cluster mass test which consists in defining clusters of neighbouring time regions \citep{maris2007nonparametric}.
-A cluster is defined as the sum of the statistics in a segment where each individual statistic (i.e. the time-dependent Granger-causality statistic) is above a given threshold.
-Here we chose a threshold corresponding to a level of $.2$ (this choice does not affect the familywise error rate and minimally affect the sensitivity of the test).
-The different trials were then permuted between brain regions AMY and mOFC in order to give new random partitions and the full procedure were applied for each new partition.
-The largest cluster statistic was then retained for each partition and this procedure was repeated $2000$ times in order to get a reliable distribution of the largest cluster statistic under the null hypothesis of Granger non-causality.
+To circumvent the multiple testing problem, a solution that seems suitable is the cluster mass test which consists in defining clusters of neighbouring time regions using a permutation scheme to assess its significance.
+We applied it for the overall testing for each frequency with a threshold corresponding to a level of $.2$ and this procedure controls for the family wise error rate (FWER) \citep{maris2007nonparametric}.